 I’m an idiot.
 I’m going to get a bad review, and deservedly I will now lose my business.

-However, instead of going to his home, he takes me to Final Frame and gets out of the car.
+However, instead of going to his home, he takes me to the office and gets out of the car.
 His family gets out and slams their car doors.
-They are heading up into Final Frame with me, oddly, to get lunch.
+They are heading up into the office with me, oddly, to get lunch.
 I don’t question it because my mind is racing to develop an angle out of this mess.
 I think to text Branch to come get these people’s apartment keys, so he can run over and clean up the place while I keep these folks company over a slowly served lunch and breezy conversation.

 Then I wake.